Lemon Shark: Nature’s “Yellow” Coastal Predator

 Their diet consists of:

-The sharks perform their hunting during nighttime, while their electroreceptors help them locate hidden prey beneath the sand.
+The sharks hunt at night, while their electroreceptors help them locate hidden prey beneath the sand.

 Reproduction: Lemon Shark Mating, Eggs & Birth